Baby Back Ribs

 OR!
 Maybe it’s because I haven’t eaten enough to know better.

 Yes, that must be it!
-So, I will continue to eat my way through life until I have a firm opinion on what part of the world has the best barbeque.
+So, I will continue to eat my way through life until I have a firm opinion on what part of the world has the best barbecue.

 Oh, the work.

-Sam’s Club seems to have the best price per pound on baby back ribs, and I have never been disappointed with the quality.
+Sam’s Club seems to have the best price per pound on baby back ribs where I live, and I have never been disappointed with the quality.
 They come three racks per vacuum sealed pack.

 Wash and dry the racks and then remove the tough membrane: